Part of the Florida For Grown Ups Guide.

 St Petersburg (St Pete’s) is in the Central West region of Florida, only a short drive from the popular city of Tampa.

 St Pete’s is a favourite for me and the other half when we are in Florida.
-If we are over in Tampa having been to Busch Gardens or we’ve watched a football game, we pop this on the list too.
+If we find ourselves over in Tampa having been to Busch Gardens or watching the Tampa Bay Buccaneers, we pop this on the list too.

 Did you know?
 St Pete’s is nicknamed the Sunshine City due to holding the record since the 1960s for having 768 consecutive days of sunshine!
-That’s pretty amazing.
+That’s pretty impressive.

 Being on the West Coast and on the Gulf, St Pete’s gets really hot – and I mean really.
 I’ve visited both in June and October and it really doesn’t matter when you go – it’s scorching all the time.
 So there’s nothing better than sitting at the harbour, sipping ice cold beer, without a care in the world.